poing/JS2PySecrets/README.md

 ## To Do

-- Restructure and split into seterate modules
+- Restructure and split into separate modules
     - Move the backend functions outside the main module
 - Restructure and clean-up the tests